turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 ##### `uninitialized constant IdeaBoxApp::Idea`

+This error means that our IdeaBox application doesn't know about the Idea class that we've just created.
 We need to tell Sinatra to load our new `Idea` file.
-At the top of your `app.rb`:
+Put this code at the top of our `app.rb`:

 ```ruby
 require './idea'
 ```

-Flip to the browser, refresh, and you'll see "Creating an IDEA!".
+Refresh your browser, and you'll see "Creating an IDEA!".
 This means that it got to that line in the `post '/'` method without any errors.

 ##### Step 2: Saving the Idea

 Our step 2 is "store it", which we'd like to be as easy as calling `.save` on the instance:

 ```ruby
 post '/' do